mikermcneil/parley/README.md

 #### Handling uncaught exceptions

-Out of the box, when using asynchronous callbacks in Node.js, _if the code in your callback throws an uncaught error, the process **will crash!**_
+For a long time, uncaught exceptions were the skeletons in JavaScript's closet.
+That's because, out of the box, when using asynchronous callbacks in Node.js, _if the code in your callback throws an uncaught error, the process **will crash!**_

 For example, the following code would crash the process: